Milk Nutrition Facts and Information for Goat Milk

 At the basic level, "nutritious" simply means that a food provides nutrients, which are any substances needed by the body for growth or maintenance.
 These nutrients are categorized into six groups: carbohydrates, fats, protein, vitamins, minerals and water.

-Theoretically, then, any food that merely supplies any of these nutrients is nutritious.
 Of course, with this definition, nearly anything we put in our mouths could be labeled nutritious!

 Milk Nutrition Facts Label for Goat Milk

 Mandatory nutritional food labels, along with organized educational efforts, have made the names of many nutrients very familiar to most of us, even if we're not always sure of the implications of the numbers we find.
-(E.g., "Is 1000 mg of sodium a lot?" asked my daughter as she was reading a food label recently.
+(For example, "Is 1000 mg of sodium a lot?" asked my daughter as she was reading a food label recently.
 Yikes!)

-Now, can you tell me--honestly--What has manganese done for you lately?
 If you can't answer that, then it really doesn't matter whether I tell you goat milk has a lot of it or a little of it, does it?
 Or that the USDA published content of manganese for goat milk is 0.044 mg per cup...

 What most people mean when they say "nutritious," is really "healthy"--not merely supplying nutrients, but actually promoting good health.